 - provide the prisoner with a copy of the authorised [C.02.Form.01 Prisoner telephone number request] (within five days of the unit PCO decisions)

-- confirm that the system has been set up allowing the prisoner to use the PTCCS
+- confirm that the system has been set up allowing the prisoner to use the CPTS

 - provide the prisoner with a PIN (prisoner is to sign that they acknowledge receipt of their PIN)

-- update, as necessary, IOMS Prisoner telephone number request (PDF), in the Prison document tree under the induction to Unit Section.
+- update, as necessary, IOMS Prisoner telephone number request.

-- place the original of the form on the prisoner’s file.
+- place the original form on the prisoner’s file.